tidyfun/tidyfun/README.md

 ----------------------

-**Do have a look at the vignette for code examples.**
+**Do have a look at [https://fabian-s.github.io/tidyfun]() for examples, full documentation and vignettes.**

 Found a bug?
 Got a question?
-Got an idea?
+Missing some functionality?
 Please let us know so we can make it better.